juspay/hyperswitch/README.md

 │   ├── common_utils                   : Utilities shared across `router` and other crates
 │   ├── data_models                    : Represents the data/domain models used by the business/domain layer
 │   ├── diesel_models                  : Database models shared across `router` and other crates
-│   ├── drainer                        : Application that reads Redis streams and executes queries in database │   ├── external_services              : Interactions with external systems like emails, KMS, etc.
+│   ├── drainer                        : Application that reads Redis streams and executes queries in the database │   ├── external_services              : Interactions with external systems like emails, KMS, etc.
 │   ├── masking                        : Personal Identifiable Information protection
 │   ├── redis_interface                : A user-friendly interface to Redis